If you want to be organized, the best thing to do is make sure you know what should go in your mom purse.

 If your purse doesn’t come equipped with them, you can use makeup pouches!

-The benefits of using pouches are they are small and give you the opportunity to categorize the things in your purse so you can get to the items you need faster. –Yes!
+The benefits of using pouches are they are small and give you the opportunity to categorize the things in your purse.
+That way you can get to the items you need faster. –And Yes!
 It’s all about faster!

 For example, use a green make-up pouch for small kid snacks like Goldfish Crackers and protein bars.
-A red pouch for your emergency kit items.
-And a cute pouch that you adore for mom’s essentials!
+A red pouch for your mom emergency kit items.
+And a cute pouch that you adore for your own mom essentials!

-The color coding will allow you to associate certain items with certain pouches so you can grab what you need fast!
+The color coding will allow you to associate certain items with certain pouches so you can grab what you need quickly!

 Clothes for your kids is kind of obvious since you know there may be an accident at any time.

 But a shirt for yourself?
 This may seem like overkill, but when you are out with your kids and know you won’t be home for a while, it is always a good idea to grab an extra shirt to stick in the bottom of your bag.

 I am speaking from the experience of being spilled on, puked on and…well…pretty much everythinged on!
 It is never fun to ride home with puke down your shirt, so at least keep a shirt in your car!